Updated: Jan 4, 2022

 When I was recruited to Flint, I was tasked with bringing downtown more alive year-round.
 My charge was to improve the experience for residents and visitors.
 This mission excited me.
 I had started a public art company that brought me around the world on special assignments, but I was looking for a home, a place I could contribute to and be a part of for the long haul.
 After having a life-changing experience last year working with the Flint Public Art Project, I knew Flint could be that place.

-Flint’s new place-making initiative aims to create a series of activations and pop-ups based on the community’s unique needs and assets, drawing particularly on original creative talent.
-We will promote local partnerships to ensure our urban core is both equitable and healthy for all.
-I am ready to help us get there by writing the grants, getting the resources, procuring the permits, and making sure our talented and creative citizens can just focus on bringing the magic to the city’s center.
+Flint’s new place-making initiative aims to create a series of activations and pop-ups based on the community’s unique needs and assets, focusing particularly on original creative talent.
+I am ready to write the grants, gather more resources, procure the permits.

 We already have the ingredients to do so much.
-Downtown is absolutely stunning.
-The parks are in great shape, cared for, and adorned with art and love.
+Downtown is beautiful.
 During much of the warmer months, our public spaces are already full of life.
-Flint is drenched in talent.
+Flint is rich in talent.
 Real, true, raw, talent.
 Original art, music, video production, clothing, health care products, and more are all being created by bright minds and tough hands not far from Saginaw Street.

 Despite all of our current challenges as a City and a country, I see this as a truly exciting time to be in this new position.
 During the stay-at-home, I plan to stay on track to continue to develop strong relationships and then fine-tune planning efforts.
 I have created a visitors’ guide to downtown that will be printed as a z-card (looks like a credit card that unfolds into a map with info).
 The guide will offer street art walking tours to highlight the presence of the global street art movement right here in Flint.
 Printed quarterly, it will also highlight these pop-up events as well as the myriad of already existing cool things going on.

-In the coming weeks, I will continue to get a sense of the talent we have and dig deep into the underground scene and start to put Flint hip-hop artists, authors, illustrators, painters, spoken-word poets, drawers, thespians, chefs and other makers to the top.
+In the coming weeks, I will continue to get a sense of the talent we have and dig deep into the underground scene and start to prioritize Flint hip-hop artists, authors, illustrators, painters, spoken-word poets, drawers, thespians, chefs and other makers.

 This is work we will need to do together, so I need your help: